How to Pay International Contractors in Mexico [2024]

 Apr 13, 2023

 According to the World Bank, Mexico’s labor market has nearly 57 million workers.
 This means plenty of opportunities for foreign companies to find highly skilled contractors.
-But how can you cooperate with them while staying compliant with Mexican employment laws?
+But how can you work with them while staying compliant with Mexican employment laws?

 Read on to learn how to make Mexican contractors part of your global team.
 Below, you’ll find a step-by-step breakdown on how to run payroll for your independent workers.